Why 41-Year-Old Tom Brady Still Has More to Play for in His NFL Career!

 - Most passing yards in a single super bowl (505 yards; Super Bowl LII)

 Passing yards: 70,514

 Rushing touchdowns: 19

 All-Time Regular Season Passing Yards

 Tom Brady is currently ranked fourth for all-time passing yards in NFL history with 70,514 yards at the moment.
 Of course, he holds the record for most career total passing yards with regular season and post-season yardage combined.
 However, Drew Brees is ranked first with 74,437 yards, Peyton Manning ranks second with 71,940 yards, and Brett Favre ranks third with 71,838 yards.
-Both Manning and Brady missed a full NFL season due to season-ending injuries in their careers.
-While Brady has still accomplished a lot in his NFL career, there are still a few other records that he is more than capable of breaking next season.
+Both Manning and Brady missed a full NFL season, due to season-ending injuries in their careers.
+While Brady has earned a multitude of accolades in his football career, there are still a few other records that he is more than capable of breaking next season.

 Most Regular Season Touchdown Passes